Sharenting: Disagreement over consent

 In regard to whether parents can post some material online, children and parents sometimes maintain conflicting expectations.
 Research studies show that children are often annoyed or frustrated about sharenting.
-In a study among 1000 British teenagers who were between 12 and 16 years old, 71.3% reported that their parents failed to give enough respect towards their digital identity, and 39.8% claimed to have felt embarrassed about photos that parents posted online.
-Law Professor Stacy Steinberg argues that minors strive to protect their private information from public exposure—in particular, content that may be potentially inappropriate—and thus may not agree with their parents' relatively facile decisions to share them on social media, regardless of their parents' intention.
+In a survey of 1000 British teenagers, about 70% said that their parents failed to give enough respect towards their digital identity, and 40% said they felt embarrassed by photos that parents posted online.
+Law professor Stacy Steinberg said that minors strive to protect their private information from public exposure—in particular, content that may be potentially inappropriate—and thus may not agree with their parents' relatively facile decisions to share them on social media, regardless of their parents' intention.

 Consent is the pivotal issue in the debate around parents' rights to disclose children's information.
-Interviews with some pre-teens reveal that many parents share children's pictures without permission and tend to neglect children's requests to remove contents that reflect negative self-perception of the child.
+Interviews with some pre-teens reveal that many parents share children's pictures without permission and tend to reject children's requests to remove posts that the child dislikes.
 Interviews with mothers confirmed the trend.
 They believed that as parents and adults, they have the discretion to decide what information to share while making everything in control.
 Therefore, as children's rights to preserve some information are not properly respected, parents' oversharing can harm children's trust on parents.
 Disagreements may also arise due to differences in the severity or type of privacy violation.